pranavsk313/AWS-Infrastructure-Setup/README.md

 # AWS-Infrastructure-Setup
-Provisioning of an AWS Infrastructure Stack with RDS MySQL Database, EC2 Compute Instance, and Secured Data Access via IAM Roles
+Provisioning of an AWS Infrastructure stack with RDS MySQL database, EC2 compute instance, and Secured data access via IAM roles
-# Architecture Of Project
+# Architecture of Project

 ![Architecture-Of-Project](https://github.com/AdityaAgasti07/AWS-Infrastructure-Setup/assets/159541012/698afe46-70bd-4a3b-a2f6-18d2e6621803)

 ## RDS- Relational Database Service
 RDS stands for Relational Database Service.
 It is a managed database service offered by Amazon Web Services (AWS) that provides easy setup, scaling, and management of relational databases such as MySQL, PostgreSQL, SQL Server, and Oracle.

 ## Key benefits of using RDS include:
 1] (Ease of Administration): RDS automates administrative tasks such as hardware provisioning, database setup, patching, and backups.